-Yusuf Dar al-Hadad, in explaining verses 104-105 of Al-An'am concerning the teaching of the Book to the Prophet of Islam, refers to the Tafsir al-Baydawi (1998), which states that the word "darasat," in both its spelling and meaning, derives from the verb "darash" in Hebrew.
+Yusuf Dar al-Hadad, in explaining verse 104-105 of Al-An'am concerning the teaching of the Book to the Prophet of Islam, refers to the Tafsir al-Baydawi, which states that the word "darasat," in its writing and meaning, goes back to the verb "darash" in Hebrew.
 He explains that this word appears in Midrash, the Book of Ezra, and the Book of Nehemiah, in the teaching of the law.
-These "Kitabi" terms, like much information about Judaism, such as stories, laws, etc., were prevalent in Arab society among the People of the Book.
+These "Kitabi" terms, like much information about Judaism, such as stories, laws, and others, were prevalent in Arab society through the People of the Book.
 The Prophet was also in constant contact with those communities.
-Dar al-Hadad, in a footnote, mentions ten different readings from al-Baydawi in support of his statements about the verb "darasat," stating that "darasta" or "darasta" means the teaching of the books of the ancients and the mention of the teachings of the People of the Book and the Jews, among others (Dar al-Hadad, n.d.).
-Dar al-Hadad takes the meanings of the word "darasat" from the expressions of Tafsir al-Baydawi under verse 105 of Al-An'am (al-Baydawi, 1998, Vol. 2).
+Dar al-Hadad, in a footnote, mentions ten different readings from al-Baydawi in support of his statements about the verb "darasat," stating that "darasta" or "darasta" means the teaching of the books of the ancients or the mention of the teachings of the People of the Book and the Jews, among others.
+(Dar al-Hadad, Yusuf, Al-Quran wa al-Kitab, Al-Kitab al-Awwal: Bi'at al-Quran al-Kitabiyya, p.
+194) Dar al-Hadad takes these meanings of the word "darasat" from the expressions of Tafsir al-Baydawi under verse 105 of Al-An'am (al-Baydawi, 1997, vol. 2, p.
+176).

-Dar al-Hadad also refers to Surah Al-Qamar, discussing that there is no book other than that of the Jews and Christians.
-This book has been a source for Muhammad and his followers, from which they read the myths of the past; therefore, the Quran is the same as the hadiths of the People of the Book (Dara Haddad, n.d.).
-The repeated references to the People of the Book in the Quran are due to the Quran's desire to frequently return to its primary source!
-Coincidentally, the reason for the Prophet's strength of heart and the steadfastness of his faith in questionable matters is the reference to the People of the Book who had previously read the Book (Quran 10:94; 6:114), and this is strong evidence that the People of the Book were teaching and assisting Muhammad (Dara Haddad, n.d.).
-Therefore, according to Dara Haddad, Muhammad is undoubtedly connected to the Book of Moses through the Jewish leaders who called for guidance!
+Dar al-Hadad also states that in the Quran, in Surah Al-Qamar, "A Book in which you study."
+It has been pointed out that there is no book other than that of the Jews and Christians.
+This book has been a source for Muhammad and his followers, from which they read the myths of the past; therefore, the Quran is the same as the hadiths of the People of the Book (Dara Haddad, Al-Quran wa Al-

+Kitab, Book One: The Environment of the Quranic Book, p.
+176).
+The repeated references to the People of the Book in the Quran are due to the Quran's desire to frequently return to its original source!
+Coincidentally, the reason for the Prophet's strength of heart and the steadfastness of his faith in questionable matters is the reference to the People of the Book who had previously read the Book (Yunus/94, An'am/114), and this is strong evidence that the People of the Book were teaching and assisting Muhammad (Dara Haddad, same source, p.
+178).
+Therefore, according to Dara Haddad, without a doubt, Muhammad [PBUH] is connected to the Book of Moses through the Jewish leaders who called for guidance! (same source, p.
+179).

-Jeffrey (2004) has included the word "to return" (80:31) among foreign vocabulary and states that commentators such as Tabari, Zamakhshari, and Baydawi have also expressed doubt regarding its meaning.
+Arthur Jeffrey has included the word "to return" (Surah 80/31) among foreign vocabulary and states that commentators such as Tabari, Zamakhshari, and Baydawi have also expressed doubt regarding its meaning.
 Bagawi has also narrated a story in his interpretation that further indicates uncertainty about the meaning of this word in the Quran.
 Suyuti has also considered it foreign in his work "Itqan."
-Therefore, Jeffrey's source for classifying the word "أبً" as foreign includes the interpretations of Tabari, Zamakhshari, Bagawi, and Baydawi, as well as Suyuti's research studies (Jeffrey, 2004).
+Therefore, Jeffrey's source for classifying the word "أَبُ" as foreign includes the interpretations of Tabari, Zamakhshari, Bagawi, and Baydawi, as well as Suyuti's books in this regard (Jeffrey, 1383 SH, p.
+99).